 Graduate students on the Coral Gables Campus, Medical Campus, and RSMAS Campus are required to obtain adequate health insurance according to the insurance guidelines provided for Domestic Students and International Students.
-All international students are required to be insured under the University student health insurance plan.
+All international students who will be physically present in the U.S. for all or part of the Fall 2020 semester and/or Spring 2021 semester, are required to be insured under the University student health insurance plan during that time.
+International students who will not be physically present in the U.S. for the Fall 2020 semester must email their graduate program in order to request that the insurance fee for Fall 2020 be waived.
 Students in certain graduate programs are not eligible to enroll in the University sponsored student insurance plan (click here for a list of these programs).
 Students in online-only programs are exempt from the health insurance requirement and are not eligible for the student health insurance or Student Health Services.

-Waiving the University of Miami Student Health Insurance Deadline: July 15, 2019
+Domestic Students Waiving the University of Miami Student Health Insurance Deadline: July 15, 2020

-As a reminder, per the communications sent by Student Health Service, the deadline to waive the University's student health insurance plan is July 15, 2019.
-If you do not want to enroll in the University's student health insurance plan for 2019-2020 and have alternative coverage, you must waive the University's student health insurance plan via https://miami.edu/waive.
+As a reminder, per the communications sent by Student Health Service, the deadline for domestic students to waive the University's student health insurance plan is July 15, 2020.
+If you do not want to enroll in the University's student health insurance plan for 2020-2021 and have alternative coverage, you must waive the University's student health insurance plan via https://miami.edu/waive.
 You will be required to provide proof of alternative, acceptable insurance coverage in order for the waiver to be accepted.
 See additional information provided on the Student Health Service website.
 If you do not waive the University's student health insurance plan, you automatically will be enrolled and charged the cost of the University's student health insurance plan.